Saskatchewan's McEwen, Prince Edward Island's Tyler Smith stay in Brier playoff hunt | TSN

 "We're getting a lot of support from back home.
 People are becoming very, very interested because it's been awhile since P.E.I.'s been four and one at the Brier."

-Smith and Saskatchewan's Mike McEwen joined Northwest Territories' Jamie Koe, who had the day off, at 4-1 atop Pool B.
+Smith, Saskatchewan's Mike McEwen and Northwest Territories' Jamie Koe, who had Tuesday off, were tied atop Pool B at 4-1.

-Gushue was 4-2 after an 8-3 win over Nunavut.
-McEwen was an 11-6 winner over Alberta's Aaron Sluchinski, who dropped to 2-3 alongside Quebec.
+Gushue was 4-2 and Nova Scotia's Matthew Manuel was 3-3 ahead of Tremblay and Alberta's Aaron Sluchinski both at 2-3.

-Northern Ontario's Trevor Bonot (4-1) controlled Pool A heading into an evening clash with B.C.'s Catlin Schneider (3-2).
+Northern Ontario's Trevor Bonot (5-1) controlled Pool A with Tuesday evening's 10-6 win over B.C.'s Catlin Schneider (3-3) after beating Ontario's Scott Howard (3-3) in the morning.

+"It feels amazing," Bonot said.
+"The boys, just so proud of how they played today.
+It's a two-game day.
+It's a grind.
+We gutted it out.
+We weren't super-sharp at all times, but we held on and held belief and believed in each other and made sure we came on top."

+The Thunder Bay foursome had Wednesday off before capping pool play Thursday against Manitoba's Matt Dunstone (3-2) and Yukon's Thomas Scoffin (1-4).

-Alberta's Brendan Bottcher and Manitoba's Reid Carruthers and Matt Dunstone were in a three-way tie at 3-1 with Bottcher facing Dunstone at night.
+Alberta's Brendan Bottcher and Manitoba's Reid Carruthers were even at 4-1 with Tuesday victories.

+Bottcher, who missed a draw for the win in a loss to Bonos the previous night, threw a tricky double takeout to finish off Manitoba's Matt Dunstone in a 10-5 win with playoff implications.

 Three losses are considered the playoff danger zone, although a team reached the women's championship playoffs with four losses.